sksamuel/sbt-avro4s/README.md

 Option                                  | Description
 ----------------------------------------|----------------------------------------
-avroDirectoryName                       | Recurrent directory name used for lookup and output avroFileEnding                          | File ending of avro files, used for lookup and output resourceDirectory in avro2Class         | Input directory for the avro2Class task sourceManaged in avro2Class             | Output directory for the avro2Class task
+avroDirectoryName                       | Directory name used for output avroFileEnding                          | File ending of avro files, used for output resourceDirectory in avro2Class         | Input directory for the avro2Class task sourceManaged in avro2Class             | Output directory for the avro2Class task